Obstructions to algebraizing topological vector bundles: Introduction

-Theorem \ref{thmintro:maintheorem} is established by first observing that the map $\mathscr{V}_n(X) \to \mathscr{V}_n^{top}(X)$ factors through $[X,BGL_n]_{\aone}$, i.e., the set of $\aone$-homotopy classes of maps $X$ to $BGL_n$.
-Thus, to produce the obstruction, it suffices to obstruct existence of an $\aone$-homotopy class of maps.
-This is accomplished by analyis of the Moore-Postnikov factorization of the map assigning to the universal rank $2$ vector bundle over the Grassmannian its Chern classes; these ideas are discussed in Section \ref{ss:obstructiontheory}.
+Theorem \ref{thmintro:maintheorem} is established by first observing that the map $\mathscr{V}_n(X) \to \mathscr{V}_n^{top}(X)$ factors through $[X,BGL_n]_{\aone}$, i.e., the set of $\aone$-homotopy classes of maps $X$ to $BGL_n$ (the set $[X,BGL_n]_{\aone}$ has been called the set of {\em motivic vector bundles on $X$} by the authors).
+Thus, to produce the obstruction, it suffices to obstruct existence of an $\aone$-homotopy class of maps, i.e., to obstruct existence of a ``motivic" lift of a given homotopy class.
+This is accomplished by analysis of the Moore--Postnikov factorization of the map assigning to the universal rank $2$ vector bundle over the Grassmannian its Chern classes; these ideas are discussed in Section \ref{ss:obstructiontheory}.
 The primary obstruction to existence of a lifting yields the condition of the statement, and we establish a vanishing theorem showing that, under suitable hypotheses, all higher obstructions vanish.
-To prove necessity of the vanishing of the obstruction, we appeal to Morel's vector bundle classification \cite[Theorem 1]{AsokHoyoisWendt}: if $X$ is smooth and affine, then $[X,BGL_n]_{\aone} \cong \mathscr{V}_n(X)$.
+To prove necessity of the vanishing of the obstruction, we appeal to Morel's vector bundle classification: if $X$ is smooth and affine, then $[X,BGL_n]_{\aone} \cong \mathscr{V}_n(X)$ (see \cite[Theorem 1]{AsokHoyoisWendt}).

 The construction of the example in Theorem \ref{thmintro:mainexample} is closely related with the failure of the integral Hodge conjecture for the hypersurface $Z$.
 The failure of injectivity of the cycle class map $CH^3(X) \to H^{6}(X^{an},\Z)$ is precisely what allows the examples above to exist.
 In Section \ref{ss:noritotaro}, we explain how some general conjectures on algebraic cycles suggest examples like those above are ``generic".
 By considering products of the form $X \times {\mathbb A}^n$ with $X$ as in Theorem \ref{thmintro:mainexample}, one may construct examples of non-algebraizable topological vector bundles with algebraic Chern classes in any dimension $\geq 4$.
-To place the above results in a broader context, we propose the following.

-\begin{conjintro} If $X$ is a smooth complex affine variety, and the cycle class map $H^{*,*}(X,\Z) \to H^{*}(X^{an},\Z)$ from integral motivic cohomology to ordinary integral cohomology is an isomorphism, then every topological vector bundle on $X^{an}$ is algebraizable. \end{conjintro}